bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 The "not recommended" examples above check for existence and then use the file; the "recommended" examples are better because they use the file directly and handle the error, if any.

-In general, check for the existence of a file only if the file won’t be used directly, for example when its existence is a signal from another process.
+In general, check for the existence of a file only if the file won't be used directly, for example when its existence is a signal from another process.

 #### `fs.fchmod(fd, mode, callback)`[#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#fs_fsfchmodfd-mode-callback)